MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-B-Regulations-Relating-Public-Welfare/chapter-III-Office-Child-Support-Services-Administration-Families-Services-Department-Health-Human-Services/part-309-Tribal-Child-Support-Enforcement-IVD-Program/subpart-D-Tribal-IVD-Program-Funding/section-309.155.md

 (d) The cost of legal counsel for indigent defendants in Tribal IV-D program actions;

-(e) The cost of guardians ad litem in Tribal IV-D cases; and
+(e) The cost of guardians ad litem in Tribal IV-D cases;

+(f) Any expenditures under § 309.121 for subsidized employment or payment of cash, checks, reimbursements, or any other form of payment that can be legally converted to currency provided to the noncustodial parent; and

-(f) All other costs that are not reasonable, necessary, and allocable to Tribal IV-D programs, under the costs principles in 45 CFR part 75, subpart E.
+(g) All other costs that are not reasonable, necessary, and allocable to Tribal IV-D programs, under the costs principles in 45 CFR part 75, subpart E.

 [69 FR 16672, Mar.
 30, 2004, as amended at 85 FR 35208, June 9, 2020; 89 FR 9793, Feb.
-12, 2024]
+12, 2024; 89 FR 100810, Dec.
+13, 2024]